Harmonic map flow for almost-holomorphic maps: Abstract

 \section{Abstract}

 Let $\Si$ be a compact oriented surface and $N$ a compact K\"ahler manifold with nonnegative holomorphic bisectional curvature.
-For harmonic map flow starting from an almost-holomorphic map $\Sigma \to N$ (in the energy sense), the limit at each singular time extends continuously over the bubble points and no necks appear.
+For a solution of harmonic map flow starting from an almost-holomorphic map $\Sigma \to N$ (in the energy sense), the limit at each singular time extends continuously over the bubble points and no necks appear.